makerdao/mips/MIP16/mip16.md

 Breaks the Weekly Governance Cycle down into the actions that take place over the course of the week.

+**MIP16c3: Limiting Governance to MIP-defined processes** Defines the requirement of only allowing MIP-defined processes to be used for Maker Governance.

 ## Motivation